 While Nordic sweater patterns are thoroughly identified with the region’s culture, knitting actually came late to Norway.

 At first imported from Europe as a luxury item, knitting was not undertaken as a widespread domestic craft until the shortages of the Napoleonic wars in the early 19th century made it necessary.
 It was then adopted enthusiastically by Norwegian women who had already been weaving with wool for centuries.
-The sweaters they knit – which incorporated motifs from weaving, carving and imported textiles – eventually became an inextricable part of Norway’s regional folk costumes.
+The sweaters they knitted—which incorporated motifs from weaving, carving and imported textiles—eventually became an inextricable part of Norway’s regional folk costumes.

-The early patterns, which weren’t written down and were passed from woman to woman, were ephemeral because wool was valuable enough to unravel and reuse once a sweater became too worn to repair.
+The early patterns, which weren’t written down but passed on from woman to woman, were ephemeral because wool was valuable enough to unravel and reuse once a sweater became too worn to repair.
 To ferret out some of that early history, textile historian Annemor Sundbø (see main story, “The Norwegian Sweater Detective“) sought depictions from historical paintings, which she says are the only records of some of the earliest Norwegian sweater designs.
-She also salvaged knitted scraps from rag bins and even from insulation used in 19th century buildings.
-From these she laboriously re-engineered knitting patterns and created sample garments to demonstrate what was worn by peasants from centuries past.
+She also salvaged knitted scraps from rag bins and even from insulation used in 19th-century buildings.
+From these she laboriously re-engineered knitting patterns and created sample garments to demonstrate what was worn by peasants in centuries past.

 “THE SPIRIT IN THE RAGPILE”

-I am here with a photographer, and we persuade his daughter to try on a sweater with a design of a herring worker depicted by a little-known early 19th century painter named Philip Henrich Kriebel, who reproduced daily life with meticulous detail.
-My husband dons a sweater that Sundbø recreated from a drawing by the 20th century illustrator, Tryge M. Davidsen, captured on a postcard she found in an abandoned house in Setesdal.
+I am here with a photographer, and we persuade his daughter to try on a sweater with a design of a herring worker as depicted by a little-known, early 19th-century painter named Philip Henrich Kriebel, who reproduced daily life with meticulous detail.
+My husband dons a sweater that Sundbø recreated from a drawing by the 20th-century illustrator, Tryge M. Davidsen, captured on a postcard she found in an abandoned house in Setesdal.

 Why does Sundbø enjoy making these recreations?
 “I get into the mind of the one who has made it,” she says.
 “When I do it exactly the same way as they have done, I come into their way of thinking.
 I can also feel when they have had a challenge, and I get the same challenge.
 I come into their life in some way.
 And of course I also get inspiration.”

-After the shearing, the wool is washed, then sorted to separate fine fibers from the rough.
-It’s heavy lifting to move armloads of wet wool from vat to vat, but she’s sturdy and strong and seems to be tireless.
+After the shearing, the wool is washed, then sorted to separate the fine fibers from the rough.
+It’s heavy lifting to move armloads of wet wool from vat to vat, but she’s sturdy and strong, and seems to be tireless.
 She carries the wool upstairs via steps that are more akin to a ladder, and then spreads it out in huge clouds upon a sheet to dry.
-(On a fairer day she’d dry it outside.)
+(On a fairer day, she’d dry it outside.)

 “Feel how strong it is,” she says, to underscore toughness of spelsau wool.
 I tug on it as hard as I can, and there’s not the slightest chance I can break it.